zhuxiao/asvclr/README.md

    --include-decoy
-                 include decoy items in result --sample STR  Sample name ["sample"]
+                 include decoy items in result --sample STR  Sample name ["sample"] --gt_min_sig_size INT
+                 minimal signature size threshold for genotyping [3].
+                 Signatures with size larger than INT will be processed, otherwise, they will be ignored.
+   --gt_size_ratio_match FLOAT
+                 signature size ratio threshold for genotyping [0.7].
+                 Two signatures are match if the ratio of their sizes is larger than FLOAT.
+   --gt_min_alle_ratio FLOAT
+                 minimal allele ratio threshold for genotyping [0.3].
+                 Variation is homozygous if the ratio of allele count is less than FLOAT.
+                 Variation is heterozygous if the ratio of allele count is larger than FLOAT and less than maximal allele ratio threshold (--gt_max_alle_ratio).
+   --gt_max_alle_ratio FLOAT
+                 maximal allele ratio threshold for genotyping [0.7].
+                 There is no genotype information if ratio of allele count is larger than FLOAT.
+                 Variation is heterozygous if the ratio of allele count is less than FLOAT and larger than minimal allele ratio threshold (--gt_min_alle_ratio).
    -v,--version  show version information
    -h,--help     show this help message and exit
 ```